PhilippeRaemy/PhotoAlbum/README.md

 * Arrange: keep last used button highlighted
 * Arrange: discover selected images arrangement and highlight the right button
 * globally: doc-to-ribbon feedback
+** *done* Ribbon buttons tagging principle: the tag property, of type ShapeToolRequiredCount, indicates how many shapes should be selected in order for the button to be usable / enabled.
 * globally: tool tips and tool descriptions